A BRIEF HISTORY OF CHINA

 In 1931 the Japanese occupied Manchuria.
 In 1932 they created a separate state with a puppet government called Munchuko.
 In 1937 the Japanese invaded the rest of China.
 The invasion began with the 'rape of Nanjing' when tens of thousands of people in that city were murdered.
 Women were raped and buildings were burned.
 However the Japanese were unable to conquer all of China due to its sheer size.

-In the 1930s some modernisation occurred in the coastal cities of China.
-Many new railways were built and many more roads were metalled.
+In the 1930s some modernization occurred in the coastal cities of China.
+Many new railways were built and many more roads were metaled.
 The amount of electricity generated increased 7 times over.
 Industrial output was small but it was growing.
 Coal mining boomed.
 Cotton spinning also grew.
 However the interior of China remained overwhelmingly agricultural.
 When the Japanese invaded in 1937 Chiang Kai Shek attempted to evacuate many people, especially skilled workers to the unoccupied areas of China.
 Industrial machinery was also evacuated west.
 However to finance the fighting the Kuomintang were forced to print money.
 The result was rampant inflation which undermined their support.

 The Revolution in China